hebertzin/outbox-pattern/README.md

-# Transaction Service — Outbox Pattern Implementation
+# Transaction Service with Outbox Pattern Implementation

 A production-grade transaction service built in Go, designed to ensure **data consistency, reliability, and scalability** using the **Outbox Pattern**.